DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 In [my previous](https://davidvollendroff.github.io/2020-01-10-All-NBA-Centers/) All-NBA post I attempted to answer the question, "Who will be voted as the NBA's best Center?"
 And after gathering data, modeling and plotting predictions I had this very simple and clear output.
 ![Graph](/img/predictions.png){: .center-block :}
-A quick and dirty stroll through the data had given me a set of predictions for the coming season.
+A first pass at modeling had given me a set of predictions for the coming season.
 But with knowledge of the domain, a few things just didn't look right..

 ### What is a Center?
 For starters, Anthony Davis is conspicuously missing.
-And this is because according to [basketball-reference](https://www.basketball-reference.com/players/d/davisan02.html#pbp::none) he actually spent 51% of his time at Power Forward.
+And this is because according to [basketball-reference](https://www.basketball-reference.com/players/d/davisan02.html#pbp::none) he'd actually spent 51% of his minutes at Power Forward at the time of prediction.
 And because he's listed as a Power Forward he doesn't show up in the Centers-only dataset used.

 Problematically for us, voters had no such issue with calling him a Center.
 In fact, prior to this season he'd been named the best "Center" in the NBA __twice__.
 This in spite of the fact that he self-identifies as a Power Forward.

-Beyond this weirdness of voters having positional flexibility in voting, some other oddities arose in part because Centers recently have turned in historically unprecedented performances.
+Beyond voters having positional flexibility in casting ballots, other oddities arose in part because recently Centers have turned in historically unprecedented performances.

 ### Since when can a Center pass like this?
 Nikola Jokić is a problem.
 Not only in basketball slang, meaning his presence has to be respected whenever he's on the court, but also because he confounds any model based on historical data.
 Looking at a partial dependence plot for the Centers-Only model, you can see there is simply _no point of reference_ for Jokić's __7.3__ assists per game.